Social-Systems-Lab/vibe/docs/Deploy.md

 To trigger the deployment, simply commit and push your changes to the `main` branch.

+### Step 5: Post-Deployment Configuration

+After the Helm chart is successfully deployed, a few manual steps are required to make the system fully operational.

+#### DNS Configuration

+The deployment exposes two services to the public internet via an Ingress controller, each requiring a DNS record:

+1.  **Vibe Cloud API**: The main API for your application.
+2.  **CouchDB**: The database, which must be accessible to clients for PouchDB synchronization.

+Both services are served by the same Ingress controller, which has a single external IP address.
+You must configure your DNS provider to point the hostnames for both services to this IP.

+1.  **Find the Ingress IP**: Get the external IP address of your NGINX Ingress Controller's load balancer:

+    ```bash
+    kubectl get svc -n ingress-nginx
+    ```

+    Look for the `EXTERNAL-IP` of the `ingress-nginx-controller` service.

+2.  **Create DNS A Records**: In your DNS provider's dashboard, create three A records:

+    -   An A record for `<yourdomain>.com` pointing to the external IP address.
+    -   An A record for `api.<yourdomain>.com` pointing to the same external IP address.
+    -   An A record for `db.<yourdomain>.com` pointing to the same external IP address.

+    _(Note: These hostnames are defined in `infra/helm/vibe-cloud-api/values.yaml` and can be customized.)_

+#### CouchDB CORS Configuration

+For security, CouchDB by default does not allow web pages from other domains to connect to it.
+Since the `hub.html` page is served from the API's domain (`api.<yourdomain>.com`), you must explicitly tell CouchDB to allow requests from this origin.

+1.  **Connect to the CouchDB Pod**:

+    ```bash
+    kubectl exec -it <your-couchdb-pod-name> -- /bin/bash
+    ```

+2.  **Enable CORS**: Use `curl` to update the CouchDB configuration.

+    ```bash
+    curl -X PUT http://localhost:5984/_node/nonode@nohost/_config/httpd/enable_cors -d '"true"' -u admin:YOUR_PASSWORD
+    ```

+3.  **Set Allowed Origins**: Specify which domains are allowed to connect.

+    ```bash
+    curl -X PUT http://localhost:5984/_node/nonode@nohost/_config/cors/origins -d '"https://api.vibepublic.com"' -u admin:YOUR_PASSWORD
+    ```

+    _(Replace `YOUR_PASSWORD` with the one defined in your GitHub secrets.
+Replace the URL if you have customized the API's hostname.)_

+4.  **Set Required Headers and Methods**:
+    ```bash
+    curl -X PUT http://localhost:5984/_node/nonode@nohost/_config/cors/credentials -d '"true"' -u admin:YOUR_PASSWORD
+    curl -X PUT http://localhost:5984/_node/nonode@nohost/_config/cors/methods -d '"GET, PUT, POST, HEAD, DELETE"' -u admin:YOUR_PASSWORD
+    curl -X PUT http://localhost:5984/_node/nonode@nohost/_config/cors/headers -d '"accept, authorization, content-type, origin, referer, x-csrf-token"' -u admin:YOUR_PASSWORD
+    ```

+After completing these steps, your Vibe Cloud instance will be correctly configured and ready to use.

 ---

 ## Self-Hosting with Docker Compose